phitsc/drawskrit/README.md

 Valid size specifiers are:

-Size | % if cell width / height
+Size | % of cell width / height
 :---:|:------:
 `tiny` | 25%
 `small` | 50%
 `big`   | 85%
 `huge` | 100%

-In case no size is specified shapes are drawn with 75% of a cells width / height.
+In case no size is specified shapes are drawn with 75% of a cell's width / height.

 #### Line style